amirrzea/connect-jenkins/README.md

 # connect-jenkins
-connecting to the jenkins server for testing
+connecting to the jenkins server for testing and configuration